 Final Year Software Engineering Project Part B

 Final Year Projects represent the culmination of study towards the Bachelor of Engineering degrees.
 Projects offer the opportunity to apply and extend material learned throughout the remainder of the program.
-Assessment is by submission of software development documentation throughout the evolution of the project; submission of project final report and a formal presentation and demonstration of project outcomes.
+Assessment is by submission of software development documentation throughout the evolution of the project; the submission of a project final report and a formal presentation and demonstration of project outcomes.

 In contrast to the majority of courses studied elsewhere in the program, projects are undertaken in groups.
 This necessarily introduces the dimension of workload management into the program to enable completion of a large, relatively unstructured "assignment" over the course of the year.